savar95x/dotfiles/README.md

 Raise an issue if something doesn't work.

 ### TODO
+[ ] Add fonts (via links and downloading).
+[ ] Add quality of life stuff like syncthing, downloader-cli, sof-firmware, spotdl (via links and downloading).
+[ ] Port configs to 1366x768 as well.
-- Write an install script.
+[ ] Write an install script.

 <!--
 ### Thanks